Izaakwltn/resolre/README.md

 Resolre/brainfuck is a language that exists within an array of cells, which are navigated, altered, and accessed with only eight commands.

-Like Solresol, Resolre uses solfege syllables: do re mi fa so la si ut.
+Like Solresol, Resolre uses solfege syllables: do re mi fa so la si.
 Here are the eight Resolre commands, along with their Brainfuck counterparts and their respective functions:

 Resolre | Brainfuck | Function
 --- | --- | ---